-Central government or local authority contracts for proposed works exceeding £4.5million are required to be publicly advertised for tender within the advice from English Heritage, SPAB and Camden Boxframe a joinery company often requested as a required contractor by the Camden planning on applications submitted for a listed building in private use.
+Central government or local authority contracts for proposed works exceeding £4.5million are required to be publicly advertised for tender within the European Community, in the Official Journal of the European Union.
+This applications submitted for a listed building in private use.
 I have also spoken with architects and manufacturers of sealed units and glazing used in sensitive heritage schemes.
 I am clear therefore that it is absolutely beyond contention that the application is represented to committee the need to alter the windows in any way to accommodate double-glazing and I have a sample to support this, which Nick Baxter is fully aware of.
 Please assure us therefore that no proportionality or design is compromised in the making of any new units.
 Our sample proves that like for like windows are possible with the inclusion of any new sealed units, the correct dimensions, individual glazed units in case of breakage and a simpler glazing scheme - and it comes in on price.